readthedocs/readthedocs.org/docs/alternate_domains.rst

         }
     }

-RTFD.org
+rtfd.org
 ---------

-You can also use <slug>.rtfd.org as a short URL for the front page of your subdomain'd site.
+You can also use `rtfd.org` as a short URL for Read the Docs.
 For example, http://pip.rtfd.org redirects to it's documentation page.
-We're looking for more fun ways to use this domain, so feel free to suggest an idea.
+Any use of `rtfd.org` will simply be redirected to `readthedocs.org`.